-Derrick A. Nero is the K-12 Engineering Education Instructor in the University of Nebraska at Omaha College of Education.
+Derrick A. Nero is the Assistant Professor of Engineering Education in the University of Nebraska at Omaha College of Education (UNO COE).
 Derrick has a Bachelors degree in Electrical Engineering and has worked as an engineer and project manager for Raytheon Services Nevada and Bechtel Nevada.
-He earned a Masters degree in Special Education and worked in alternative education and STEM education at Omaha Lewis & Clark Middle School for 11 years.
-During those years, he created and taught a STEM-based elective course for nine years.
-While at Lewis & Clark, he worked collaboratively with the UNO College of Education and the Peter Kiewit Institute to develop and implement the use of robotics as an educational platform.
-Derrick currently teaches and develops teacher education courses for pre-service teachers, engineering education courses for in-service teachers, and uses high altitude ballooning as an educational platform for secondary students.
-He will enhance professional development for K-12 STEM teachers by implementing the NDE STEM Approach and STEM Instructional Resource Evaluation Rubric.
-The STEM Approach will be presented to the UNO College of Education Teacher Education Department, UNO STEM Leadership Group, and the Omaha STEM Ecosystem.
-Also, the STEM Approach will be integrated into graduate engineering education courses and the STEM Instructional Resource Evaluation Rubric will be utilized in STEM community outreach post-program evaluations such as elementary engineering family nights.
-In addition, Derrick’s research interests include K-12 Engineering Education, authentic learning experiences, and engaging underrepresented groups.
-He is attaining his Doctorate in Educational Administration with a focus in STEM Education.
-Derrick is married to Dr. Collette Nero, an elementary Assistant Principal, and they have three daughters.
+He earned a Masters degree in Special Education and worked in alternative, general, and STEM education for 11 years at Lewis & Clark Middle School in Omaha Public Schools.
+During those years, he created and taught a STEM elective course for nine years.
+He worked collaboratively with UNO COE and the University of Nebraska-Lincoln (UNL) to develop and implement the use of robotics as an educational platform.
+Derrick attained his Doctorate in Educational Leadership with a focus on Engineering Education from UNL.
+Derrick teaches and develops teacher education courses for undergraduate teacher candidates and engineering education courses for graduate candidates.
+He serves as a Nebraska Department of Education STEM fellow, co-facilitator for the UNL Engineering Readiness Academy and the Nebraska NASA Space Grant Project HALON, co-developer for the Nebraska Robotics Expo, and faculty advisor for various STEM outreach initiatives such as Space Celebration Night, Family Engineering Night, STEM Days, and student groups such as Latin@s in STEM, National Society of Black Engineers, and Noyce Scholars.
+Derrick’s research interests include K-12 Engineering Education, authentic learning experiences, and engaging underrepresented groups.
+He is married to Dr. Collette Nero, an elementary School Principal, and they have three daughters.